Artur Boruc

 Boruc made his international debut against the Republic of Ireland in April 2004 and became a regular in the Polish international squad, earning 65 caps.
-He represented the nation at the 2006 FIFA World Cup, UEFA Euro 2008 and UEFA Euro 2016.
+He represented the nation at the 2006 FIFA World Cup, UEFA Euro 2008 and Euro 2016.
 In November 2017, Boruc retired from international football.

 Club career

 Pogoń Siedlce

 Born in Siedlce, Boruc began his career in 1998 at Pogoń Siedlce, in his hometown.

 Legia Warsaw

 The next season Boruc joined Legia Warsaw, initially playing for the reserve team, as well as being loaned out in 2000 for half a season to Dolcan Ząbki.

 On 8 March 2002, Boruc played his first league match for Legia when he came on as a substitute during a 2–2 draw against Pogoń Szczecin.
 This unexpected debut was due to an injury sustained by Bulgarian goalkeeper, Radostin Stanev, during the game.
 Boruc played in Legia's next four league matches and kept clean sheets against Wisła Kraków and Odra Wodzisław, although Stanev regained his place in the side upon his return from injury for the remaining league and cup fixtures.
 Legia went on to win the Ekstraklasa title that season for the first time in seven years.

 In the second half of the following season, 2002–03, Boruc established himself as the club's first choice goalkeeper where he played in 11 of the club's last 15 league fixtures.
 Legia lost only 1 of these 11 matches and Boruc kept 5 clean sheets, although Legia only managed to finish fourth.

 By the 2003–04 season, Boruc was very much a first-pick for Legia and played in all 26 of their league fixtures.
 In June 2004, Boruc scored his only goal for the club, converting a penalty kick in a home game against Widzew Łódź (final score: 6–0) and then celebrated by waving the corner flag.
 Legia finished second in the league and qualified for the following season's UEFA Cup.
 Boruc also made his first appearance for Poland in April 2004, playing in a scoreless draw against the Republic of Ireland.

 The 2004–05 season saw Boruc remain Legia's key player and a fan-favourite, again playing in all of the club's league fixtures.
 Boruc's performances for Legia saw the club extend his contract up to 2012.
 In March 2005, Boruc was made captain of the side.
 However, it was another disappointing league campaign for Legia, as they came a distant third behind Wisła Kraków who finished as champions for the third year in a row.
 Legia's UEFA Cup run was also relatively brief, disposing of FC Tbilisi 7–0 on aggregate in a relatively easy qualifying tie before going out 1–4 on aggregate in the first-round proper to Austria Wien.
 Despite the lack of silverware, Boruc's form was attracting attention from abroad by the summer of 2005.